 - Traditional Fish Harvesting

-- Fish was traditionally eaten year-round
+- o Fish was traditionally eaten year-round.

-- Access to moose and caribou was seasonally dependent, unlike fish
+- o Access to moose and caribou was seasonally dependent, unlike fish.

-- People would also eat beaver, muskrat, rabbit and other small game so they were not solely dependent on seasonal hunts - Moosenose and War (Princess) Lakes were fished and continue to be fished year round - A point on Landing River just outside the community where it meets the railway was visited and fished and continues to be accessed for the spring pickerel run - Bearbone and Atkinson Lakes were also visited and fished and continue to be accessed in spring - Fall and winter fishing traditionally coincided with families going out on the land to hunt or spend time on their traplines, which included West Cyril, Three Sisters, Lungstrum, Hubley, Cyril and Atkinson Lakes - Three Sisters, Lungstrum and Hubley Lakes are no longer accessed but one family has started to make more use of West Cyril Lake by breaking trails there from a camp site near the Munk railway stop - Fishing occurred and was eaten whether out hunting or trapping or when back in the community - Fish most commonly consumed were jackfish, pickerel and whitefish - Maria (burbot) and tulibi (cisco) are also found in all the same lakes and rivers where members net fish for jackfish, pickerel and whitefish - Sturgeon is not found in the areas traditionally fished by members - They were commercially fished in fast running rivers such as the Lower Nelson River (i.e., Jackfish Island area) as well as Bigstone and Fox Rivers - o Sturgeon was not fished domestically - o Suckers were commonly fed to dog teams - Fish was traditionally refrigerated using holes in the ground by digging through 3 feet of moss to reach ice - Enough fish was typically caught to feed numerous families in more than one dinner sitting - Traditional Fish Preparation - Pickerel cheeks are a delicacy cheeks are dug out with a spoon or a filleting knife - The gills beneath the neck, called the butterfly or rabbit ears, are also prepared separately (deep fried) as a delicacy - Livers of jackfish and whitefish, prepared breaded with seasoned flour and fried, is another favourite - Livers of burbot (mariah) are also eaten but some find them too rich (livers are beige in colour when they are too fatty) - In addition to smoking the heads of suckers, they can also be boiled - Some like to eat the eyes while others pick them out - Whitefish is also boiled and eyes are often eaten - o Whitefish internal organs are also boiled or fried - Whitefish eggs are used to make bannock
+- o People would also eat beaver, muskrat, rabbit, and other small game so they were not solely dependent on seasonal hunts. - o Moosenose and War (Princess) Lakes were fished and continue to be fished year-round. - O A point on Landing River just outside the community where it meets the railway was visited and fished and continues to be accessed for the spring pickerel run. - Bearbone and Atkinson Lakes were also visited and fished and continue to be accessed in spring. - Fall and winter fishing traditionally coincided with families going out on the land to hunt or spend time on their traplines, which included West Cyril, Three Sisters, Lungstrum, Hubley, Cyril, and Atkinson Lakes. - o Three Sisters, Lungstrum, and Hubley Lakes are no longer accessed but one family has started to make more use of West Cyril Lake by breaking trails there from a camp site near the Munk railway stop. - o Fishing occurred and was eaten whether out hunting or trapping or when back in the community. - o Fish most consumed were jackfish, pickerel, and whitefish. - o Maria (burbot) and tullibee (cisco) are also found in all the same lakes and rivers where members net fish for jackfish, pickerel, and whitefish. - o Sturgeon is not found in the areas traditionally fished by members. - o They were commercially fished in fast running rivers such as the Lower Nelson River (i.e., Jackfish Island area) as well as Bigstone and Fox Rivers. - o Sturgeon was not fished domestically. - o Suckers were commonly fed to dog teams. - Fish was traditionally refrigerated using holes in the ground by digging through 3 feet of moss to reach ice. - Enough fish was typically caught to feed numerous families in more than one dinner sitting.